 Work out at home.
 Pop in a workout DVD or drag out that treadmill or stationary bike gathering dust in the basement.
 If you don’t have any of these, how about an inexpensive, do-it-yourself home gym?
 And here are 10 exercises you can do at home without any equipment.

 Try something new.
-Winter sports such as cross-country skiing or snowshoeing are a fun way to burn off mega-calories.
+Winter sports such as cross-country skiing or snowshoeing are a fun way to burn off mega-calories and stay active.
 Maybe join an indoor sports league or take bootcamp or Zumba classes.

 Refresh and de-stress.
 Gentle, restorative activities such as yoga and tai chi and qigong can build strength, increase stamina and flexibility, and help you relax.
 An added bonus: De-stressing can replenish your immune system and help you fight off colds and flu.